Rush Limbo doing more for America in a week than most people do their entire lives.

 The federal law did not save, nor the New Mexico law did not save the business.

-I didn't even shield them.
+It didn't even shield them.

 I don't know why, but I don't know what everybody's so hysterical about because the law didn't even stop the discrimination by the militant homosexuals in this case.

-Anyway, it's I have to make these points because they're literally when stories like this hit the news, none of it is true.
+Anyway, I have to make these points because they're literally when stories like this hit the news, none of it is true.

-Look at here, despite there being an RRFA law in the books in New Meiko since 2000, in 2012, the New Meco Court of Appeals unanimously upheld a claim against the photography studio that refused to take pictures of the gay wedding.
+In 2012, the New Mexico Appeals unanimously upheld a claim against the photography studio that refused to take pictures of the gay wedding.

 In 2013, the New Mexico Supreme Court upheld that ruling in a unanimous decision.

-A U.S. Supreme Court refused to hear the case.
+The U.S. Supreme Court refused to hear the case.